Whole-Genome Somatic Small Variant Calling

 You can also use som.py from the Illumina hap.py package to compare the two VCF files.

-On their own, the VCF files produced by DeepVariant, HaplotypeCaller, and Strelka are not particularly useful.
+On their own, the VCF files produced by the DeepVariant, HaplotypeCaller and Mutect2 variant callers are not particularly useful.
 You’ll need to download all of the databases and indices before you can annotate the VCF with them.
 This how-to uses the following databases:

 1000Genomes: a database of variants called in 2,504 individuals from healthy individuals.